Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Why does the recipe call for such a short marinating time?

 Tenderloin is already incredibly tender, so it doesn't need long marinating to break down.
-The 15-minute marinade is just enough for a light seasoning and gentle caramelization.
+The 15-minute marinade is just enough for light seasoning and caramelization.
 Any longer and the acid from the vinegar starts denaturing the proteins too much, making the texture mushy instead of silky.

 How do I slice the beef ultra thin?